 Learning Activities SummarySelf-directed study of the textbook for the course.

-Weekly problem solving workshops.
+Weekly lectures and practice exercises.
 Homework problems.
 Programming assignment.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.